-Environmental thermal imaging is a comprehensive way of ascertaining a setting’s ecology and the different elements that can factor into this.
-Due to the precision of a thermal imaging camera it can accurately measure the infrared radiation given off by buildings, vehicles, chemicals, electricals and wiring, machinery, pests, chemicals and gases too.
+Environmental thermal imaging is a comprehensive way of ascertaining a setting’s ecology.
+This includes the different elements that can factor into this.
+Due to the precision of a thermal imaging survey, we can identify a multitude of issues.
+It can accurately measure the infrared radiation given off by buildings, vehicles, chemicals, electricals and wiring, machinery, pests, chemicals and gases too.

-In this sense, environmental thermal imaging saves time and money through accurate assessment without the need for intrusion or dismantling of anything in order to get these answers.
+In this sense, infrared thermography saves time and money through accurate assessment.
+Learn more about your environment without the need for intrusion in order to get these answers.

 A thermal imaging, or FLIR, camera works by detecting the infrared radiation of a given object, person or animal based on the surface temperature.
 Due to this, and the fact that this practice is both non-contact and non-invasive it means that there are many applications and uses for this excellent technology.